candil-data-fabric/ldap-collector/README.md

 <img src="docs/aerOS-continuum-ontology.png" width="1200">

-The LDAP collector is a neccesary component for integrating LDAP data into the knowledge graph.
+The LDAP Collector is a neccesary component for integrating LDAP data into the knowledge graph.

 The generation and retrieval of the JSON object is requested via a REST API method (`HTTP GET /ldap.json`) that the collector exposes.
 A sequence diagram that describes the working principle of the collector is included below: